-- This is a variation of the above exercise, the only difference being bending your body forward so that your upper body is parallel to the floor.
+This is a variation of the forward bend, exercise, the only difference being bending your body forward so that your upper body is parallel to the floor.

-- Now twist your torso towards your right leg so that the fingers of your left hand touch your right foot, and your right hand is pointing straight up towards the ceiling.
+- Twist your torso towards your right leg so that the fingers of your left hand touch your right foot, and your right hand is pointing straight up towards the ceiling.

 - Then, twist the other way so that your right hand touches your left foot.
 Besides stretching the external oblique muscles, this also stretches your hamstrings.
 Repeat 5 times.

 Quadriceps are the muscles in front of your thighs.